-Making Easy, Healthy Snacks with Fresh Seasonal Produce
+Easy Healthy Snacks with Fresh Produce

 Veggie Tray and Dip

 Cut up lots of fresh, crunchy vegetables, then add your favorite dip.
 You might even be able to pick up a new dip from the farmer's market, or you might want to mix up a creation of your own.
-This Avocado Ranch Dip is a family favorite that will help you add in another vegetable packed with healthy fats!

 Add Fruit to Yogurt

 Toss fruit over your favorite yogurt or stir it up to ensure that you get that fresh, fruity flavor in every bite.
-Even better, crumble up a Bobo's Oat Bar for a healthy nutrition boost that will add a fantastically, filling texture to your snack.
+Even better, crumble up a Bobo's Oat Bar for a healthy nutritional boost that will add a fantastically, filling texture to your snack.
 Fruit and oatmeal bars are also a fun and healthy addition to your summer ice cream fix.

 Toss It On the Grill

 Are you grilling up a feast for a party or an evening outdoors?
 Try mixing in some fruits and vegetables!
-Grilled fruit skewers will help you bring out the natural flavors in your fruit and make them even sweeter, while tossing your vegetables on the grill will add a fantastic pop of fire-roasted flavor that everyone will love.
+Grilled fruit skewers will help you bring out the natural flavors in your fruit and make them even sweeter while tossing your vegetables on the grill will add a fantastic pop of fire-roasted flavor that everyone will love.